-In a claim with significant future exposure, which was established for multiple work-related injuries arising from a motor vehicle accident, Lois Law Firm trial attorney Hannah E. Bacon Esq., with assists from Partners Christopher J. Major, Esq. and Joseph N. Melchionne, Esq., and Paralegals Nicholas Fortino and Loriana Diaz, successfully argued that the claimant settled his third-party civil lawsuit without the Workers’ Compensation carrier’s consent in violation of Workers’ Compensation Law §29(5) (“WCL §29(5)”) resulting in a Memorandum of Board Panel Decision finding that the claimant is disqualified from receiving any future Workers’ Compensation benefits (including both medical and indemnity).
+In a claim with significant future exposure, which was established for multiple work-related injuries arising from a motor vehicle accident, Lois Law Firm trial attorney Hannah E. Bacon Esq., with assists from Christopher J. Major, Esq., Partner Joseph N. Melchionne, Esq., and Paralegals Nicholas Fortino and Loriana Diaz, successfully argued that the claimant settled his third-party civil lawsuit without the Workers’ Compensation carrier’s consent in violation of Workers’ Compensation Law §29(5) (“WCL §29(5)”) resulting in a Memorandum of Board Panel Decision finding that the claimant is disqualified from receiving any future Workers’ Compensation benefits (including both medical and indemnity).

 The claimant filed a third-party action against the at-fault driver which ultimately settled; however, the policy maximum was only $25,000.
 The carrier’s Section 29 lien was already almost $150,000 at the time the third-party action settled.
 The carrier issued its written consent to settlement, and the consent agreement contained specific terms and conditions.
 These terms and conditions were that: (i) the lien reimbursement check was to be issued to the carrier within fifteen (15) days of receipt of the third-party settlement funds; (ii) the lien reimbursement check was to be issued from the third-party settlement proceeds; and (iii) the third-party settlement proceeds were to be kept in an escrow account by the third-party attorney until such disbursement.